-Opposing counsel’s job is to find and exploit the qualifications of any Expert Witness.
-In the case of a Forensic Psychiatrist or Psychologist, the attorney is very likely assisted by an expert in your field they have retained, as an Expert or Consultant.
-The attorney or consultant will pore over your CV, and expert report, to highlight every opportunity to diminish you.
+Opposing counsel’s job is to find and exploit the weakness of anyone they are questioning.
+In the case of an Expert Witness, such as a Forensic Psychiatrist or Psychologist, that includes the legitimacy of their credentials, claims of experience, adequacy to testify or the quality of their opinions.
+The attorney is very likely assisted by an expert in your field whom they have retained, as an Expert or Consultant.
+The attorney or consultant will pour over your CV, and expert report, to highlight every opportunity to diminish you.
 If you know where they’re heading, you can prepare answers to deliver with confidence.

 Due Diligence Selfie